dorian-marchal/phonegap-boilerplate-documentation/auth.md

 auth.logout(callback)
 ```

-When the user is authenticated, his token is automatically passed in all the HTTP requests made with the API Helper :
+When the user is authenticated, his token is automatically passed in all the HTTP requests made with the [ApiHelper](api/ApiHelper.md) :

 ```js
 define(['app/singletons/api'], function (api) {